|Guide||♦||7 Triplogs||0 Topics|

 Excuse Me While I Kiss The Sky

 Three options on where to park your vehicle and start this adventure are as follows.
 Park at the water users lot, which requires a Tonto pass day pass, coordinates N33 33.305 W111 32.674.
 Park at the Blue Point bridge and enter via directions explained in the Sunrise Arch description, coordinates N33 33.242 W111 34.680, no fee required.
-Or split the difference and park on the shoulder of the Bush Highway one half mile south of the water users parking lot near a break in the fence, no fee, at coordinates N33.33 170 W 111 33.081.
+Or split the difference and park on the shoulder of the Bush Highway one-half mile south of the water users parking lot near a break in the fence, no fee, at coordinates N33 33.170 W 111 33.081.
 There is room there for four cars.
-You will find the vegetation quite an obstacle in the river area on both sides creating a barrier with the exception of few favored, obvious spots to cross.
+You will find the vegetation quite an obstacle in the river area on both sides creating a barrier except for a few favored, obvious spots to cross.
 Take your time, check out the conditions, do your homework, and study the options before venturing off.
 I have rated this hike a 4 both on difficulty and route finding.
 This is mainly as a warning.
-Some will find this a 5 on both and turn around..
+Some will find this a 5 on both and turn around...
 Some will consider this a challenge, find it not too difficult, and question my rating.
-Either way have fun but stay within your abilities and be aware after the trailhead the entire trip is off trail or bushwhacking and it will require hands and feet to get to the top.
+Either way, have fun but stay within your abilities and be aware after the trailhead the entire trip is off-trail or bushwhacking and it will require hands and feet to get to the top.
 Long legs and arms will be an asset.
 Those vertically challenged will find it more difficult.